 6. HR administration reports

 This report, as the name suggests provides a list of all employees that have been newly hired within a defined date range.
 The report also contains details such as annual salary, employment status and the like.

 This report contains the list of all employees who have been terminated from employment within a defined date range.
-The report also details the salary of the terminated employees, whether they have been replaced with a new hire and the reason for termination, whether it was voluntary, involuntary and likewise.
-If you want to know more about termination and how to handle termination, you can read this blog:
+The report also details the salary of the terminated employees, whether they have been replaced with a new hire and the reason for employee termination, whether it was voluntary, involuntary and likewise.

 Rehired Terminations Budget/Analysis

 This report contains the list of those employees who were terminated by the employer and were rehired.
 The report also encompasses details such as salary information, current employment status, original hire date, and prior termination date.